- Swiss testing laboratory

 - The intended recipients – Factors like age and existing health conditions (disease, wounds, or organ damage) of the intended patient population should be taken into consideration.
 Additionally, the use of Immunosuppressive agents or corticosteroids by patients can compromise the immune system and increase the vulnerability to microbial infections.

-Importance of USP 1111 Test
+Importance of USP 1111

-At MIS, we offer an extensive portfolio of microbiology testing services globally.
+At MIS, we offer an extensive portfolio of USP testing services globally.
 Our testing capabilities include USP 61, USP 62, and USP 60.
 With our extensive expertise in the field of microbiology, we are committed to delivering accurate and reliable results for each test conducted.

 We specialize in offering customized testing services tailored to specific needs of clients.
 Our microbiology experts meticulously design protocols that align with your requirements and USP guidelines.